RTEMS/rtems-docs/c-user/clock/introduction.rst

   microseconds format.

 * :ref:`InterfaceRtemsClockGetRealtimeCoarse` - Gets the time elapsed since the
-  :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse precision in seconds and nanoseconds format.
+  :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse resolution in seconds and nanoseconds format.

 * :ref:`InterfaceRtemsClockGetRealtimeCoarseBintime` - Gets the time elapsed
-  since the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse precision in binary time format.
+  since the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse resolution in binary time format.

 * :ref:`InterfaceRtemsClockGetRealtimeCoarseTimeval` - Gets the time elapsed
-  since the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse precision in seconds and microseconds format.
+  since the :term:`Unix epoch` measured using :term:`CLOCK_REALTIME` in coarse resolution in seconds and microseconds format.

 * :ref:`InterfaceRtemsClockGetMonotonic` - Gets the time elapsed since some
   fixed time point in the past measured using the :term:`CLOCK_MONOTONIC` in